S k i l l

 LCM = pq

 Moving on to the second term, the LCM must have the factors pr.
-But it already has the factor p.
-Therefore, we need only add the factor r:
+But it already has the factor p -- therefore, we need add only the factor r:

 LCM = pqr